 Most plants are known to respond positively to fertilizer application and CO2 supplementation, you can use liquid fertilizer from trusted brands for this purpose.

-You should dose plants with liquid fertilizer which consists of iron and manganese to minimise and possibly prevent the appearance of yellow spots on the leaves.
+You should dose plants with liquid fertilizer which consists of iron and manganese to minimize and possibly prevent the appearance of yellow spots on the leaves.

 Planting & Propagation of Anubias